lmingzhi618/presburger-polyhedral-lab/README.md

 ⚖️ License

 MIT License.
-This project is for personal learning and research only and is not affiliated with MathWorks.
+This project is for personal learning and research only and is not affiliated with any company.

 🙌 Acknowledgment